Congo voters barred over Ebola vote anyway, by the thousands

 They gathered at a stadium in the center of the city, carrying their voting registration cards.
 Youths wearing the vests of the electoral commission ringed the scene.
 A vuvuzela, the boisterous horn of soccer matches the world over, honked above the shouts of the crowd.

 Following Ebola outbreak precautions, each person first washed their hands.
+The virus is spread via infected bodily fluids.

 "Voting, it's our right," they chanted in Swahili while standing in line.

 Each was given a paper ballot — a piece of note paper, cut into pieces — to vote for president and national and provincial deputies.
 "Election Congo 2018," it read.